 Image Courtesy of Polyp.

 Hello, welcome to the site.
 If you’re a lawyer (Biglaw or otherwise) or high-income professional, I bet you’ve wondered what to do with the large amount of cash coming in each month.
-There are no shortage of opportunities to spend it on luxury goods, housing, travel, paying back debt or the latest gadget.
+There is no shortage of opportunities to spend it on luxury goods, housing, travel, paying back debt or the latest gadget.
 Some common questions:

 - Should I pay off my student loans or invest?